mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-15-spring-with-oauth2-theory.md

 <img src="/assets/spring/oauth2/client_credentials_grant_type.png" alt="client_credentials_grant_type.png"/>

-As you can there is no actor like user in the flow.
+As you can see there is no actor like user in the flow.

 This flow can be useful when only machine-to-machine communication is required.
 There are two steps: